Other / mixed grade configuration · Sacramento, CA

 What is the racial and ethnic makeup of Natomas Charter?

-The largest demographic group at Natomas Charter is Hispanic or Latino at 29.2%.
-The school serves a diverse student body in Sacramento, CA.
+The largest demographic group at Natomas Charter is Hispanic or Latino at 29.2% of enrollment, in Sacramento, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 78.3/100.

 What is the Resource Investment Index for Natomas Charter?

-Natomas Charter has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Natomas Charter has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page